kappnav/controller/README.md

 # controller

-The controller component is the Kubernetes controller for Application Naviagator Custom Resource Definition.
+The controller component is the Kubernetes controller for Application Navigator Custom Resource Definition.

 ## build